tambysatya/TamVan19/README.md

 ## Installation

 Install [the haskell tool stack](https://docs.haskellstack.org/) a reproducible building environment in haskell.
-Note that this tool is packaged in most public linux distribution and can be installed using the standard package manager.
+Note that this tool is packaged in most linux distribution and can be installed using the standard package manager.

 Clone this repository